htrgouvea/spellbook/README.md

 The main focus of this “micro-framework” is turn in reality the rapid development of security tools using reusable patterns of FBP.

+"Third clark law: any sufficiently advanced technology is indistinguishable from magic" - that's why this project is called spellbook.

 ---

 ### Download and install